carpentries-incubator/twitter-with-twarc/_episodes/01-introduction.md

 ## Common Analogy

 Imagine yourself sitting at a table in a restaurant.
-The waiter comes to your table and you order from a set list of items on the menu.
-The waiter then takes your order to the chef/kitchen crew who put together different meals and drinks for your table.
+The waiter comes to your table and you may choose from a set list of items on the menu.
+The waiter then takes your order to the cooks who put together different meals and drinks for your table.
 The waiter then takes your order to your table.

 Here are the key players in our analogy:
 1. Customer - you as the user
 2. Menu items - the commands and operations you can pass to an API in order to retrieve information
 3. Waiter - the API that delivers your information request to the system, and then your resulting dataset to you
-4. Chef/Kitchen crew - the external program or webserver that has the information you seek
+4. Cooks - the external program or webserver that has the information you seek

-You can visualize this anaolgy <a href="(https://www.mulesoft.com/resources/api/what-is-an-api)">here</a>.
+You can see a visualize of this analogy <a href="https://www.mulesoft.com/resources/api/what-is-an-api">in this video</a>.

 > ## APIs are not Webscraping
 > The biggest difference between APIs and Webscraping is the retrieval method.
 With APIs you are using a system preset by the website you are trying to access the data